Financial repression forces savers into risky bets

 The conundrum has led to a sense of exasperation among both institutional investors and the retail clients of investment houses, fund managers say.

-Richard Marwood, portfolio manager at AXA Investment Managers, said individual savers were moving further into equities, sometimes for the first time ever, while pension schemes were also looking at their allocations.
+Richard Marwood, portfolio manager at AXA Investment Managers, said individual savers were moving further into equities, sometimes for the fist time ever, while pension schemes were also looking at their allocations.

 "I was meeting a (pension) scheme yesterday and they were expressing the same kind of dilemma as to what they can do.
 The bond market is looking expensive.
 Cash is definitely losing value in real terms but the equity market is so volatile.
 It's just not easy," he said.